 ** Ice Climbing Report

-Most municipal outdoor skating rinks are now open or about to open including those at Saranac Lake, and Tupper Lake.
+Most municipal outdoor skating rinks are now open.
 Call ahead for specific opening days and times.

 ** Ice Fishing Report

 Ice fishing is officially open, but ice conditions vary widely by location.
-Anglers have been observed on Rollins Pond, Lake Colby, and Lake Clear and Kings Bay and Catfish Bay on Lake Champlain.
+Anglers have been observed on Rollins Pond, Lake Colby, and Lake Clear and Lewis, Kings, Catfish, and South Bay on Lake Champlain.
 Most of Lake George is still very thin and three snowmobiles went through the ice there last weekend.
 There is still open water at Diamond Point, Northwest Bay, and Hague.
 The south end of the lake, the Narrows, and various more-open bays have started to freeze.
 Many smaller local lakes have 6 inches or more of ice.
 Ice anglers are traveling on foot thus far and motor vehicle traffic is not recommended on the ice at this point.
 Due to the softness of the road, the gate at the Kings Bay Wildlife Management Area has been closed.
 Tip-ups may be operated on waters through April 30, 2010.
 General ice fishing regulations can be found in the in the 2010-11 Fishing Regulations Guide.

 ** Snowmobile Trails Report

-Waters in the region are returning to normal for this time of year.
-However, the Hudson, Bouquet, Raquette, and Saranac rivers are still running above normal.
-Paddlers should use care and consult the latest streamgages data.
-Ice has formed on nearly all flat waters and forming on swift waters as well.
+Waters in the region are running at or below normal levels for this time of year.
+Ice has formed on nearly all flat waters and is forming on swift waters as well.
 Paddlers should use care and consult the latest streamgage data.

 Furbearer Trapping Seasons